zuoyanzhang/DeepSpeed/blogs/deepspeed-gds/README.md

 # Acknowlegements
 This work is the result of a deep collaboration between Microsoft and NVIDIA.
-The contributors include Joe Mayer, Martin Cai, and Olatunji Ruwase from Microsoft; Kiran Modukuri, Vahid Noormofidi, Sourab Gupta, and Sandeep Joshi from Nivida.
+The contributors include Joe Mayer, Martin Cai, and Olatunji Ruwase from Microsoft; Kiran Modukuri, Vahid Noormofidi, Sourab Gupta, and Sandeep Joshi from Nvidia.